ABA Therapy for Elopement: 7 Tips to Reduce Catastrophe!

 6. Let technology help.

-Wearable tracking devices and apps can help provide extra safety layers when caregivers cannot always have eyes on their children.
+Wearable tracking devices and apps can provide additional layers of safety when caregivers cannot always keep an eye on their children.

 7. Seek professional advice.